-Any alteration of rights with respect to

-residence: employment rights: welfare and social security Temporary residence permit may be granted for up to three years (normally issued for a period between three months and three years).
-No rights:

-d) Measures aiming to preclude registration of displaced persons in more than one Member State/EEA-EFTA country (see Article 26 of the Temporary Protection Directive).
+Any alteration of rights with respect to residence: employment rights: social welfare e and soc cial security No alteration with respect to residence.
+No rights: No d) Measures aiming to preclude registration of displaced persons in more than one Member State/EEA-EFTA country (see Article 26 of the Temporary Protection Directive).